“Being in Prague feels like you are in a fairy tale, except for one key difference – the city of Prague is for real.”

-Prague Castle is one of the most significant monuments in Czech Republic.
+Prague Castle is one of the most significant monuments in the Czech Republic.

-The famous Castle, which also doubles up as the house of current Czech President, is located in Hradčany district (also known as the Castle district).
+The famous Castle, which also doubles up as the house of the current Czech President, is located in Hradčany district (also known as the Castle district).

 Standing on top of a hill overlooking Lesser Town, on the left bank of river Vltava, the Castle is Czech’s most significant historical and cultural treasure.

 How to get to Prague Castle

-Since it is a major tourist draw, the Prague Castle is well connected with every corner of the city.
+Since it is a significant tourist draw, Prague Castle is well connected to every corner.

-One can easily reach the Prague Castle on foot, by tram, or by metro.
+One can easily reach Prague Castle on foot, by tram, or by metro.

 A brisk 8-minute walk from Metro station Malostranská (Line A) can get you to the Prague Castle.

-If you are roaming around in the Lesser Town Square, you can find your way to the Prague Castle via Nerudova Street.
+If you are roaming around in the Lesser Town Square, you can find your way to Prague Castle via Nerudova Street.

 Although this walk is a bit steep, the views are worth every moment.

 At the end of your small trek, you will be in front of the Prague Castle gates.